Strawberry Lemon Cream Crepes

 Fresh sliced strawberries for the top

-3 Tablespoons of batter makes just the right size, or you could also use a ladle.
-Pour the batter onto a buttered frying pan — again, using my favorite pan makes it go faster, and I kept the temperature at about 250*.
-I probably should’ve used a bit higher temp so they’d get a little golden on the outsides, but I tend to forget things and burn food a lot (I’m right on the ball like that), so I kept it lower for once to prevent that from happening.
-(I’d like to think that someday I’ll learn.)
-You’ll be able to tell when they change color a little and are done on both sides.
+Pour the batter onto a buttered frying pan — again, using my favorite pan makes it go faster, and I kept the temperature at about 300*.
+I probably should've used a bit higher temp so they'd get a little more golden on the outsides, but I tend to forget things and burn food a lot (I'm right on the ball like that), so I kept it lower for once to prevent that from happening.
+(I'd like to think that someday I'll learn.)
+You'll be able to tell when they change color a little and are done on both sides.
+If you won't walk away like I always do, let it get a nice golden brown on each side.
 Cool on a plate between pieces of parchment paper.

 When you're ready to serve, assemble like this: Fill each crepe with 2-3 Tablespoons of cream cheese filling and roll up, using a bit of the filling to keep the top piece of crepe sticking down onto the bottom piece.
 Spoon strawberry sauce over the top, and garnish with extra fresh berries.